Dyron Nix

 Dyron Patrick Nix (February 11, 1967 – December 15, 2013) was an American professional basketball player.
 During his professional career, he played in the National Basketball Association (NBA), as well as in several other leagues worldwide.

 College career

 Nix attended Fort Walton Beach High, in Fort Walton Beach, Florida, where he played high school basketball.
 After high school, Nix, a 6 ft 7 in, 210 lb small forward, played college basketball for the Tennessee Volunteers, from 1985 to 1989.
 He was a two-time first team All-SEC performer, in 1988 and 1989.
-Nix averaged 21.6 points per game during his senior season.
+As a junior in 1987–88, Nix led the SEC in scoring, averaging 22.2 points per game.
+He averaged 21.6 points per game during his senior season.

 Professional career

 Nix was selected by the Charlotte Hornets, in the second round, with the 29th overall pick, of the 1989 NBA draft.
 Nix played only one year in the NBA, with the Indiana Pacers, during the 1989–90 season.
 He averaged 2.0 points per game, in 20 games played.